riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 cassandra driver version = 3.25.0
 ```

-## 2 Set your Astra DB environment variables
+## 3 Set your Astra DB environment variables

-For this section, copy your Astra DB Token.
+In this section, you will need to have an Astra DB Token ready.
 If you need to create one, you can do that here:

-_Recommended **role** = "Database Administrator"_
+Recommended **role:** "Database Administrator"

 <<createToken>>

-For our new Python project, we're going to use two environment variables: `ASTRA_DB_TOKEN` and `ASTRA_DB_SECURE_BUNDLE_LOCATION`.
+For our new Python project, we're going to use two environment variables: **ASTRA_DB_TOKEN** and **ASTRA_DB_SECURE_BUNDLE_LOCATION**.
 Copy the token and run the below command to set it as an environment variable.

 ```bash
 export ASTRA_DB_TOKEN="AstraCS:qFDPGYOURASTRADBTOKENf15fc"